 During the growth season, apply liquid fertilizer once per month.

 Growing Silver Squill is extremely easy.
-Those bulbs that were mentioned will increase over the years until the plant is crowded in its pot.
-The next time you repot it, you can separate away some of the bulbs to start new plants.
+The bulbs will increase over the years until the plant is crowded in its pot.
+The next time you repot it, you can separate some of the bulbs to start new plants.
 Wait until flowers have faded, unpot the plant and gently break away the bulbs.

 While Silver Squill propagation is possible through seed, germination can be capricious, and growth is very slow.

 - Back to genus Ledebouria